Contents

 Python Program

-#sort by second element of tuple
+# Sort by second element of tuple

 ith = 1

-list_length = len(list_)
+list_length = len(mylist)

 for i in range(0, list_length):